railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 .. note:: Managing Alerts

         If you install the :mod:`warning` module, you will be able to define alerts that appear when the purchaser enters a price request or order.
 You can set alerts on the product and on the supplier.

-The internal reference, the date, and the warehouse that the products should be delivered to are completed automatically by OpenERP, but you can change these values if needed.
+The internal reference, the date and the warehouse the products should be delivered to, are completed automatically by OpenERP, but you can change these values if needed.
 Next, when you select a supplier, OpenERP automatically completes the contact address for the supplier.
-The pricelist is also automatically completed.
+The pricelist is also automatically completed from the pricelist in the supplier form.
 This should bring in all of the conditions that you have negotiated with the supplier for a given period.

 .. tip:: Supplier Selection

         Searching for a supplier is limited to all of the partners in the system that have the :guilabel:`Supplier` checkbox checked.
-   If you do not find your supplier, it might be worth checking the whole list of all partners to make sure that the supplier has not been partially entered into the system.
+If you do not find your supplier, it might be worth checking the whole list of all partners to make sure that the supplier does not yet exist without the Supplier checkbox being checked.

 Once the main body of the purchase order has been completed, you can enter the product lines.